aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.saving/pdfencryptiondetails/_index.md

 ## PdfEncryptionDetails class

 Contains details for encrypting and access permissions for a PDF document.
+To learn more, visit the [Protect or Encrypt a Document](https://docs.aspose.com/words/cpp/protect-or-encrypt-a-document/) documentation article.

 ```cpp
 class PdfEncryptionDetails : public System::Object